Clinical-Genomics/chanjo/README.md

 ## Contribute
-If you feel like learning more about the project and contributing a good idea would be to see if you can rewrite the current ElementAdaptor (sqlite) to use the popular python ORM SQLAlchemy as a replacement of Autumn.
+If you feel like learning more about the project and contributing a good idea would be to see if you can rewrite the current ElementAdapter (sqlite) to use the popular python ORM SQLAlchemy as a replacement of Autumn.

-Or why not go one step further and implement an adaptor relying on a more flexible NoSQL database.
+Or why not go one step further and implement an adapter relying on a more flexible NoSQL database.

 ## Installation